Hallelujah! The gospel of Six Sigma reaches the intranet world!

 “Today's competitive environment leaves no room for error.
 We must delight our customers and relentlessly look for new ways to exceed their expectations.
 This is why Six Sigma Quality has become a part of our culture.
 Six Sigma has changed the DNA of GE —

-— in everything we do and in every product we design."
+it is now the way we work— in everything we do and in every product we design."

 The fact that GE remains so committed to the gospel of Six Sigma after over 20 years of its implementation demonstrates that it isn’t just a new “flavour of the day” concept.
 To add to the aura, the names of the practitioners have grand names like “Black Belts” with the distinction of “Master Black Belts” being reserved for the high priests of the Six Sigma world.
 There’s even a “Six Sigma for Dummies” book with an introduction by the leadership guru Stephen Covey!
 The list of converts is literally a who’s who of the business world especially those in the manufacturing world and more recently financial institutions.